K8ssandra Architecture - Cassandra

 In Kubernetes, each Cassandra pod is composed of a number of containers.
 The first container run in any Cassandra pod is the

-cassandra container is started, but it doesn’t begin with the Cassandra JVM.
+cassandra container does not immediately launch Cassandra.
 Instead the Management API for Apache Cassandra is started first.
 This boots a REST API for lifecycle and operations tasks to be requested by

 Check out Monitoring with Prometheus and Grafana